Mule deer

 Supporting Utah's mule deer

-Mule deer are an icon of the west and in many ways serve as an indicator species reflecting habitat quality, connectivity and balance in our natural systems.
+Mule deer are an icon of the West and, in many ways, they reflect what's happening with habitat quality, connectivity and balance in our natural systems.
 As a species, mule deer face numerous challenges and threats.
-At the Utah Division of Wildlife Resources, we are dedicated to supporting the success of our state’s mule deer herds through monitoring and research as well as adaptive habitat and predator management.
+At the Utah Division of Wildlife Resources, we are dedicated to supporting the success of our state’s mule deer herds through monitoring and research as well as adaptable management of habitat and predators.

 Species data at a glance